Roundups

 This brand has artificial sweeteners and colors, including neotame (similar to aspartame) and Red 40.

-Their protein bars also have so many manufactured ingredients and palm kernel oil, an inflammatory oil that will hinder your progress in building a good milk supply and lose your pregnancy weight.
+Their protein bars also have so many manufactured ingredients and palm kernel oil, an inflammatory oil that will hinder your progress in building a good milk supply and losing your pregnancy weight.

 That being said, it's widely available and comes in many flavors.